 If desired, the user can allow the helper to take control.
 This then gives the helper access to the user's desktop, but the user can still see what the helper is doing.

-Consistent with giving the user full power over the Remote Assistance session, the user can cancel the session at any time simply by pressing the Esc key.
+Consistent with giving the user full power over the remote control session, the user can cancel the remote control session at any time simply by pressing the Esc key.
 It's sort of a fail-safe to give the user a warm fuzzy.
 If the helper starts doing something the user doesn't like, the user can just press Esc.

-A group policy enables helpers to solicit users for Remote Assistance sessions.
-This just enables the helper to prompt a user; the user still initiates a session, and it is still totally user driven.
+A group policy enables helpers to solicit users for remote assistance.
+This just enables the helper to prompt the user; the user still initiates the session, and it is still totally user driven.

-Quite frankly, the Remote Assistance model is designed primarily for end-user desktops.
-Therefore, in most environments, it will probably be used more in Windows XP than in Windows Server 2003.
-Chances are that the user and the help desk support personnel will be running Windows XP instead of Windows Server 2003.
-You wouldn't ordinarily have anyone logged in and sitting at the server console to send and respond to Remote Assistance messages.
-Remote Desktop for Administration is the more viable remote control console for Windows Server 2003 because it enables administrators to connect to the server without anyone being therejust like Terminal Services.
+Quite frankly, the Remote Assistance model is designed more for end user desktops.
+As such, it will probably be used more in Windows XP than in Windows Server 2003.
+Chances are the user and the help desk support personnel will be running Windows XP instead of Windows Server 2003.
+You wouldn't ordinarily have anyone logged and sitting at the server console to send and respond to Remote Assistance messages.
+Remote Desktop for Administration is the more viable remote control console for the server platform because it enables administrators to connect to the server without anyone being there, just like the former Terminal Services.